bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 * Support other time specifications besides seconds for delay argument
 * More vigorous command-line argument checking for better error messages on wrong arguments
+* Do some version testing with tox
 * More vigorous minimum-require-version testing for requirements.txt
-* Support for understanding json payload responses, and for extracting metrics from it
+* Support for understanding json payload responses from the site we monitor, and for extracting metrics from it
 * Support for multiple regexes as different values in the kafka data
 * Support for regex extraction of a substring match as a metric
 * Generalize some of the looping/retry logic into a shared parent class